github/docs/content/code-security/code-scanning/automatically-scanning-your-code-for-vulnerabilities-and-errors/codeql-code-scanning-for-compiled-languages.md

 {% ifversion ghae %}
 **Note**: {% data reusables.actions.self-hosted-runners-software %}
 {% else %}
 **Note**: If you use self-hosted runners for {% data variables.product.prodname_actions %}, you may need to install additional software to use the `autobuild` process.
-Additionally, if your repository requires a specific version of a build tool, you may need to install it manually.
-For more information, see "[AUTOTITLE](/actions/using-github-hosted-runners/about-github-hosted-runners#supported-software)".
+Additionally, if your repository requires a specific version of a build tool, you may need to install it manually. {% ifversion code-scanning-default-setup-self-hosted-310 %} For self-hosted runners, you should install dependencies in the directly in the runners themselves.
+We provide examples of common dependencies for C/C++, C#, and Java in each of the `autobuild` sections of this article for those languages. {% endif %}
 {% endif %}

 {% endnote %}